 - 1. The waiting period will not be paid. - 2.
 The next six days will be paid. - 3.
 The seventh day is a day off and will not be paid. - 4.
 Thereafter six days will be paid followed by one unpaid day.
 Regular operators and operators on hold-downs will be paid missed earnings less the waiting period.
 Missed earnings will continue until the end of the hold-down for extraboard operators and until they return to work for regular operators.
 Sick leave for maintenance employees will be missed earnings for regular hours after the waiting period.

 Employees may accumulate unused sick leave from year to year.
 Accumulated sick leave may be used only for a period of sickness exceeding 10 consecutive days, but will be paid in accordance with the above, retroactive to the end of the waiting period for such sickness.

-Where allowed by law, employees requesting to use their accumulated sick leave must submit medical evidence of their illness from a licensed medical doctor or other satisfactory evidence on forms provided by the Company.
+In order to receive sick leave benefits, employees must submit medical evidence of their illness from a licensed medical doctor or other satisfactory evidence on forms provided by the Company.
 The waiting period will begin on the date the doctor's note states he/she was unable to work.
 The expense of this medical evidence will not be borne by the Company.
 At its option, the Company may require a special examination of an employee by a designated doctor paid for by the Company.
+Employees will notify their supervisor of absences on account of sickness as soon as possible.
+An application for sick leave benefits will be made within five days after return to work.